 Collaborative environments call for seamless communication, and desktop sharing software empowers employees to share their ideas in real-time.

-Desktop sharing tools enable employees to share their screens with other employees whether they’re in the same office or working remotely.
+Desktop & screen sharing tools enable employees to share their screens with other employees whether they’re in the same office or working remotely.

 Depending on the features of each tool, users can do screen shares, remote control other computers and devices, whiteboard ideas, collaborate on projects, video-conference, text chat, voice calls and more.